zandym/OcrParser/README.md

 ## Acknowledgments

-* Thanks to Assymetrik for inspiring me to upload my first Github project!
+* Thanks to Asymmetrik for inspiring me to upload my first Github project!